 Number of trials: number of test conditions x 6 talkers/categories = 216 trials.

-In case a P.800 experiment is performed twice in two different LLs, it is run in two different languages with native listeners.
+P.800 experiments are performed with native listeners of the tested language.

 Initially the experimenter should provide a written copy of the experiment instructions to the listeners.
 When the listeners have acknowledged that they understand the instructions, they will be presented with a practice session to rate the preliminary conditions.
 After the practice session has been completed, the experimenter should ask if there are any questions.
 Only questions about the rating procedures or the meaning of the instructions should be answered.
 Any technical questions on matters such as the experimental methodology or details of the types of distortions they are rating must not be answered.